WebComponentsGuide/webcomponents.guide/learn/components/rendering.md

 ### Advanced: Using a closed _ShadowDOM_

-You might have noticed that `attachShadow()` has to be passed `mode: 'open'` (and similarly _declarative ShadowDOM_ is created using `<template shadowroot="open">`).
-This tells the ShadowRoot to be in "open" mode, which makes it public.
+You might have noticed that `attachShadow()` has to be passed `mode: 'open'` (and similarly _declarative ShadowDOM_ is created using `<template shadowrootmode="open">`).
+This tells the ShadowRoot to be in "open" mode, which makes it _public_.
 Other elements will be able to access an open ShadowRoot via the `.shadowRoot` property - even if you don't set it yourself.
 Generally speaking, open ShadowRoots are the best choice; they still offer good isolation and are easy to work with.

 Another option, however, is to set it to `mode: 'closed'`.
 This makes your ShadowRoot private.
 A _closed ShadowRoot_ **will not** be accessible via `.shadowRoot` (unless you intentionally assign it to `.shadowRoot`).
 It will also change